-forces and productivity having an effect on private sector wage growth, which is then followed by the public sector.
+The empirical section offered several important conclusions, useful for the setting up of the model.
+First, the relation between public and private wages is bi-directional, with market forces and productivity having an effect on private sector wage growth, which is then followed by the public sector.
 Second, developments in the public sector wages caused by, for instance, political issues or by the need of fiscal tightening also affect the private sector wages.
 Moreover, and in addition to the contemporaneous relation, there is also an error correction mechanism that corrects the gap between the wages in the two sectors.
 Most of such correction occurs in the public sector.
+This results are consistent with Lamo, Pérez, and Schuknecht (2011) that, using vector error correction models, find that the private sector has a stronger influence on the public sector than vice versa, but that in many countries there are also feedback effects from public wage setting to private sector wages.

 In this section we set up a dynamic labour market equilibrium model that captures the qualitative essence of the interaction between private and public sector wage growth.
-The purpose is twofold.
+The empirical conclusions differ from a model with frictionless labour market.
+In such models, the growth rate of wages in the public sector would have a one to one effect on the private sector (as in Finn (1998)).
+Therefore, we incorporate search and matching frictions, along the lines of Pissarides (2000).
+The purpose of the model is twofold.
 The first objective is to uncover the transmission mechanisms of fiscal policy through the labour market.
-The second is to find out if the model with only frictions in the labour market is able to replicate the findings of the empirical section.
+To achieve it, it is crucial to model the government behaviour realistically.
+Our aim is not the rationalize the government behaviour, but to model it in a way that is consistent with the empirical evidence.
+We do it through a rule guiding the growth rate of public sector wages that depends on the expected growth rate of private sector wages and the error correction mechanism.
+Our second objective is to find out if the model with only frictions in the labour market is able to replicate the findings of the empirical section.

-The model is an extension of the model by Gomes (2009a).
-The economy has a public and a private sector and search and matching frictions, along the lines of Pissarides (2000).
+The economy has a public and a private sector.
 The unemployed can only search for a job in one sector.
 There is some micro-econometric evidence on the assumption of directed search between the private and public sector.
 Blank (1985) finds that sectoral choice is influenced by wage comparison.
 Heitmueller (2006) is able to quantify this effect and finds that an increase in 1 percent in the wages in the public sector relative to the private sector increases the probability of choosing public sector employment by 1.3 and 2.9 percent respectively for men and for women.
-The model has several differences from the one in Gomes (2009a), that make it more realistic: it features exogenous growth in the private sector technology; the public sector wage bill is financed through a distortionary labour income taxation; the production function in the private sector has a more general form with diminishing marginal returns and we analyse different fiscal rules for the setting of public sector vacancies and wages, as opposed to discussing the optimal policy.
+The model has several features that make it rather realistic (notably vis-à-vis for instance Gomes (2010)): it features exogenous growth in the private sector technology; the public sector wage bill is financed through a distortionary labour income taxation which alters the bargaining solution; the production function in the private sector has a more general form with diminishing marginal returns and we analyse different fiscal rules for the setting of public sector vacancies and wages, as opposed to discussing the optimal policy.
+Also, relative to Quadrini and Trigari (2007) we look at the interdependence between private and public sector wages in response to different shocks, rather then looking at the effects of different rules on the volatility of macro variables.